Glossary

 The process of removing personal identifiers from PHI, making it impossible to trace back to an individual, used to protect patient privacy.

 A Direct address is needed to exchange health information using Direct Secure Messaging.
 Direct addresses look similar to an e-mail address.
-Like e-mail addresses, Direct addresses can be issued to individuals or to organizations, departments, or specific devices.
+Like e-mail addresses, Direct addresses have a username, the @ symbol, and a domain name.

 A protocol used for secure, encrypted email communication between healthcare providers, allowing for the safe transmission of sensitive health information.

-The sequence of processes through which a document passes, including creation, review, approval, and storage, often used in healthcare settings to manage patient records and other critical information.
+The sequence of processes through which a document passes, including creation, review, approval, and storage, often used in healthcare settings to manage patient records.

 Electronic Health Record (EHR) is a digital version of a patient’s paper chart, EHRs are real-time, patient-centered records that make information available instantly and securely to authorized users.

-Electronic Medical Record (EMR) is a digital version of the paper charts in a clinician's office, containing the medical and treatment history of patients within one practice, distinct from EHRs which are designed to be shared across practices.
+Electronic Medical Record (EMR) is a digital version of the paper charts in a clinician's office, containing the medical and treatment history of patients within one practice.

-Fast Healthcare Interoperability Resources is a standard for exchanging healthcare information electronically, designed to enable the seamless sharing of data between different healthcare systems and applications.
+Fast Healthcare Interoperability Resources is a standard for exchanging healthcare information electronically, designed to enable the seamless sharing of health data across systems.

-Health Insurance Portability and Accountability Act (HIPAA) is a U.S. law designed to protect patient health information and ensure privacy and security in healthcare.
+Health Insurance Portability and Accountability Act (HIPAA) is a U.S. law designed to protect patient health information and ensure privacy and security in healthcare transactions.

 The ability of different health information systems and software applications to communicate, exchange, and use data cohesively within and across organizational boundaries.